0x0077/blockze/README.md

 ## Developed Using Sanic and PyScript
 This project is developed using Sanic, a fast, asynchronous web framework for Python, enabling efficient backend services.
 Frontend interactions are powered by PyScript, allowing Python code to run directly in the browser.
-This combination offers a seamless development experience from backend to frontend, making HelloEVM a powerful tool for Web3 development.
+This combination offers a seamless development experience from backend to frontend, making Blockze a powerful tool for Web3 development.

 ## Getting Started
-1. Visit HelloEVM
+1. Visit Blockze
 2. Create a new project or import an existing one
 3. Design and write your smart contracts using the visual tools
 4. Test your smart contracts to ensure they work as expected